Performance against our Strategic Pillars

-The Qantas Group maintained a leadership position in the Australian domestic market in FY18 through our network and frequency advantage to our competitors as well as our continued investment in customer experience.
+Dual brand approach of Qantas and Jetstar saw the Group maintain a leadership position in the Australian domestic market in FY19.
+Network and frequency advantages over our competitors as well as our continued investment in customer experience helped drive this performance.

-The success of the dual brand strategy was reflected in record earnings for both the Qantas and Jetstar brands, even in a higher fuel price environment.
-Margins also improved as our sophisticated disciplined approach to capacity management optimised earnings.
+Capacity discipline in the domestic market supported near record earnings for both the Qantas and Jetstar brands, even in a higher fuel price environment.

 We continue to invest in the rollout of fast and free domestic Wi-Fi and upgrading our network of lounges.

 Building a resilient Qantas International